 The pacing of some content might be slightly off in terms of spending too much time on some videos and not enough on others, however, there’s so much content it’s not a huge issue.

-Usually, we’d list the beginner, intermediate, and advanced courses now, but Pianote has too much to list.
-So, we’ve picked some of our favorite examples from each skill level.
+Usually, I’d list the beginner, intermediate, and advanced courses now, but Pianote has too much to list.
+So, I’ve picked some of my favorite examples from each skill level.

 - “Free Fallin” – Tom Petty